abbyssoul/libstyxe/README.md

 make test

 # To run valgrind on test suit:
-# Please note – doesn’t work with ./configure --enable-sanitize option
+# Note: `valgrind` doesn’t work with ./configure --enable-sanitize option
 make verify

 # To build API documentation using doxygen: